-The overall three-dimensional seismic response of the viaduct is investigated in detail through non-linear dynamic response analysis.
+The overall three-dimensional seismic responses of the viaducts are investigated in detail through non-linear dynamic response analysis.
 Particular emphasis has been focused on the expansion joint behavior due to the extreme complexity associated with connection between isolated and non-isolated sections in curved viaducts.
-The bridge seismic performance has been evaluated on four different radii of curvature, 100 m, 200 m, 400 m, and 800 m, considering two cases: restrained and unrestrained curved viaducts.
-For this study, the structural properties of the cable restrainers are as follows: cross sectional area of $1.765 \times 10-3$ m2, a total length of 1.73 m and modulus of elasticity of 200 GPa.
+The bridge seismic performance has been evaluated on four different radii of curvature, 100 m, 200 m, 400 m, and 800 m, considering two cases: viaducts with and without unseating cable restrainers.
+In the analysis of the restrained models, in order to prevent excessive opening of the expansion joint gap, unseating cable restrainers units are anchored to the three girder ends (one unit per girder) connecting both adjacent superstructures across the expansion joint.
+The seismic restrainers, illustrated in Fig. 4, have been modeled as tension-only spring elements provided with a slack of 0.025m, a value fitted to accommodate the expected deck thermal movements limiting the activation of the system specifically for earthquake loading.